AliceO2Group/InfoLogger/doc/README.md

 ## Configuration

-* Description and example of parameters for each InfoLogger component can be foud in /opt/o2-InfoLogger/etc/*.cfg.
+* Description and example of parameters for each InfoLogger component can be found in /opt/o2-InfoLogger/etc/*.cfg.
   The parameters can usually be mixed in a single configuration file, as they are grouped in sections ([infoLoggerServer], [infoLoggerD], [infoBrowser], ...).

 * On multiple-hosts systems, the serverHost configuration key should be set for infoLoggerD and infoBrowser, so that they are able to connect infoLoggerServer